Skip to content

 The Huel Daily Greens Formula Explained

-Huel Daily Greens is a green superblend powder supplement made to boost nutrition in the diet with 91 vitamins, minerals and whole-food-sourced nutrients as well as protein, essential fats, fibre, phytonutrients, adaptogens and probiotics.
-Each 8.5g serving is vegan, gluten-free, and contains less than 1g of sugar and is based on plant-proteins, greens, fruits and mushroom powders with all 26 essential vitamins and minerals.
+Huel Daily Greens is a green superblend powder supplement with 91 vitamins, minerals and whole-food-sourced nutrients, including phytonutrients, adaptogens and probiotics.
+Each 8.5g serving is vegan, gluten-free, and contains less than 1g of sugar.

-Huel Daily Greens contains no lactose, soy, GMOs or any animal products.
+Huel Daily Greens contains no lactose or animal products, and is GMO-free.

 Continue reading to find out more about Huel Daily Greens.